Building Codes & Roofing 101 • Important Facts & Guidelines

 Example: see here for a look at the roofing section of the 2018 International Building Code, without amendments as adopted by the State of Wyoming.

-Example: See here for a look at the roofing section of the 2015 International Residential Code, with amendments as adopted by the State of Washington.
+Example: See here for a look at the roofing section of the 2021 International Residential Code, without amendments as adopted by the State of Colorado.